CS5008-khoury-lionelle/hw04/Report.md

-### 2. Convinced?
+### 2. Analysis
-Given the direction of the line chart, are you "convinced" of the complexity of each of the sorts?
-Why or why not?
+Looking at the graph and the table, what can you say about the various sorts?
+Which are the fastest?
+Which are the slowest?
+Which are the most consistent?
+Which are the least consistent?
+Use this space to reflect in your own words your observations.

 ### 3. Big O